kreytos23/kreytos23/README.md

 - 🖥️ I’m looking to collaborate on projects that are using technologies in the backend.
 - 🌱 I’m currently learning JavaScript and Node.js in order to be a great Fullstack Developer.
 - :purple_heart: I Love videogames.
-- :musical_note: I love learn about any new technologie.
+- :star2: I love learn about any new technologie.

 ![Java](https://img.shields.io/badge/-Java-05122A?style=flat&logo=Java&logoColor=FFA518)&nbsp;